-We have just finalised the design for the remodeling and extension of a family house in Bærum, a pleasant town bordering Oslo, in Norway.
+We have just finalised the design for the remodeling and extension of a family house in Bærum, near Oslo.
 The detailed drawings package has now been sent to potential builders and, before construction starts this spring, we would like to share some of the ideas behind our design approach.

 About our clients

 Our clients, a young Norwegian couple with a toddler, had purchased a derelict detached house in the neighbourhood of Gjettum.
 The existing house had been divided into two rental apartments, one on each floor, connected by a shared entrance staircase.

 Their plan was to merge these two floors into a single family home, where they would live and host frequent gatherings with their large extended family.
 The structure and footprint of the existing house was to remain mostly unchanged, but its fabric upgraded to meet modern environmental standards.
 Our clients were also considering the option of accommodating a rental apartment within the house, to create some additional income until they needed the whole house for their growing family

 The general feeling of the existing house was somewhat claustrophobic: the redundant spaces created by the two identical floor plans, the small cellular rooms and window-less corridors, the few oversized windows...
 All contributed to the impression of undersized spaces.
 A large garden surrounds the house but this was completely disconnected from the interior.
 It was also mostly spoiled by a garage and a long driveway to the south boundary of the site, which made the approach to the building unwelcoming.

 Our design strategy

 An obvious solution would have been to extend the house to open up the main living spaces.
 However, as in many of our projects, we focussed on making the most of the existing building.
 Key to this approach was to reconnect the various living spaces — both interior and exterior — so that the different architectural functions could flow into one another.